 The recording and minutes of a closed meeting are protected records under the Utah Government Records Access and Management Act ("GRAMA"), located in Title 63G, Chapter 2, of the Utah Code.
 As a result, a board member who intentionally discloses records of a closed meeting with the knowledge that such disclosure is prohibited can be found guilty of a class B misdemeanor. (§ 63G-2-801(1)(a).)
-Notwithstanding this restriction, they may be disclosed pursuant to a court order.
+Notwithstanding this restriction, they may be disclosed pursuant to a court order and must be disclosed upon request to the Office of the Legislative Auditor General. (§ 52-4-206(5).)